Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 hippo vs lion

-Hippos also spend much of their day in the water and lions don't usually hunt at night.
-This is why you shouldn't expect to see a lion and a hippo fighting, but if you do, enjoy the way of the wild.
+Hippos also spend much of their day in the water and feed throughout the night while lions are not exactly nocturnal hunters.
+This is why you shouldn't expect to see a lion and a hippo fighting, but if you do you will have encountered one rare aspect of the African savannah and you should fully enjoy the experience.

-When several lions work together, they can attack a hippo and pose a real threat that no one lion could muster on its own.
+When several lions work together, they can attack a hippo and pose a real threat that no single lion can muster on its own.

 Related article: 16 fascinating facts to know about lions